Architecture

 ## Multi-Store Architecture

-Spree supports [multiple stores](/developer/multi-store/quickstart) from a single installation.
+Spree supports running [multiple storefronts](/developer/multi-tenant/quickstart) from a single installation.
 Each Store can have:

 * Its own domain and branding